The Ultimate Kenya Safari Travel Guide

 Although Kenya is technically a Big 5 destination in the sense that lion, leopard, buffalo, elephant and rhino are found here, it's difficult to see them all in the same place.
 Rhino are the rarest and very difficult to find – although some do still live in the Masai Mara, they are very seldom seen.

-It's much easier to find leopards, lions, buffalo and elephant.
-The Migration brings out predators en masse and although they aren't part of the Big 5, cheetah are ideally adapted to the Mara's wide, flat, open plains that allow then to reach top speed with few obstacles.
+It’s much easier to find leopards, lions, buffalo and elephant.
+The Migration brings out predators en masse and although they aren’t part of the Big 5, cheetah are ideally adapted to the Mara’s wide, flat, open plains that allow them to reach top speed with few obstacles.
 Witnessing a cheetah chase down its prey is truly one of the most thrilling game-viewing experiences you can have.

 If you want to see rhino, then head to the Lewa Wildlife Conservancy.
 It has a successful and highly sophisticated conservation project that has seen these gentle giants thrive.
 Lewa is a safe haven for the critically endangered black rhino, as well as endangered Grevy's zebra and wild dog.
 Ol Pejeta Conservancy in Kenya's Laikipia region is another fantastic destination to see rhino.
 Ol Pejeta is home to two of the world's last remaining northern white rhinos, and a sanctuary for endangered black rhinos.